-If you are someone looking to get fit for golf clubs, the good news is that there are many options available.
+If you are looking to get fit for golf clubs, the good news is that there are many options available.
 Club fitting has grown significantly in the last 5 years and there are many options for golfers to get the right specs for their age, swing, and body type.
 Getting fitted for clubs is really important versus just buying something off the shelf since there are thousands and thousands of combinations for clubs.
 You need to get clubs that fit your skill level, ensure you have the right shafts (stiff, regular, senior or xtra stiff), get grips that are comfortable for you, lengths that match your height and make sure the clubs look good to your eye.
 Below showcases 5 different places where you can get fit for golf clubs.

 2) Specialty club fitters – There are several specialty club fitting companies now who are primarily in the business of getting the right clubs for golfers.
 Companies like Club Champion, True Spec Golf and others are rapidly growing across the US in the specialty golf market.
 I’ve visited a Club Champion in the past and their facilities are impressive.
 The employees at companies like this are golf club geeks who are very knowledgeable about all brands and different types of clubs.
 Going to a specialty shop is probably the best place to get fit since they do not have a bias toward certain brands and want to get the right clubs for your swing.
-The bad news is that club fittings at these places are very expensive so prepare to spend.
+The bad news is that club fittings at these places are expensive so prepare to spend.

 3) Manufacturer demo days – Many golf courses have what are called “demo days” which are days at a driving range when golf companies showcase their new products and let you try them out for free.
-Many golf companies have started doing club fitting as part of the demo days for free.
+Most golf companies have started doing club fitting as part of the demo days for free.
 Getting a club fitting for free sounds nice, but as a golf consumer, you need to make sure you are getting the right brand and clubs for your game.
 For example, even though you may be getting a free fitting for Titleist clubs at the driving range, Titleist clubs may not be the right brand and fit for your game.
 Here is a list of where to find a demo day if this option is appealing to you.

 5) Visit a manufacturer’s headquarters – If you are one of those brand loyal golfers who already knows what type of clubs you are looking to buy, visiting a company’s HQ would be a cool experience especially for your favorite brand.
 I was fortunate to get a full fitting done at Srixon’s headquarters in Huntington Beach, CA a few years ago.
 It’s a cool experience!
 Make sure to block some time since it takes about 2-4 hours.